NBISweden/workshop-reproducible-research/docs/jupyter.md

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and text.
 The functionality is partly overlapping with R Markdown (see the [tutorial](rmarkdown)), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
 Jupyter Notebook comes from the Python community while R Markdown was developed by RStudio, but you could use most common programming languages in either alternative.
 In practice though, it's quite common that R developers use Jupyter but probably not very common that Python developers use RStudio.

 ## What are Jupyter notebooks for?
+An excellent question if I may say so!
+Some applications could be:

+* Python is lacking a really good IDE for doing exploratory scientific data analysis, like RStudio or Matlab.
+Some people use it simply as an alternative for that.
+* The community around Jupyter notebooks is large and dynamic, and there are tons of tools for sharing, displaying or interacting with notebooks.
+* An early ambition with Jupyter notebooks, and its predecessor IPython notebooks, was to be analogous to the lab notebook used in a wet lab.
+It would allow the data scientist to document her day-to-day work and interweave results, ideas, and hypotheses with the code.
+From a reproducibility perspective this is one of the main advantages.
+* Jupyter notebooks can be used, just as R Markdown, to provide a tighter connection between your data and your results by integrating results of computations with the code that generated them.
+It can also do this in an interactive way that makes it very appealing for sharing with others.

-As always, the best way is to try it out and decide what to use it for yourself!
+As always, the best way is to try it out yourself and decide what to use it for!

 ## Tell me more
 * The [Jupyter project site](http://jupyter.org) contains a lot of information and inspiration.